 MDMA-Assisted Therapy Intensive Retreat: Participants are responsible for booking their preferred retreat room and board directly with DMC via a dedicated registration gateway.
 Pricing ranges from $85 – $217 per night depending on lodging option, which is offered at cost and reflects Naropa’s special discounted rate for the program.

 Apprenticeship Training Retreat: Fall 2023.
 There will be several dates to choose from over the course of Fall 2023.
-Training weekends begin Thursday evening, and trainees travel home on Sunday.
+These trainings begin with a group dinner followed by two full days of experiential training.
 Location in Colorado TBA.

-Once an applicant is offered admission to the 2023 program, an initial deposit of at least $2,000 of tuition cost is due by March 31, 2023.
+Once an applicant is offered admission to the 2023 program, an initial deposit of at least $2,000 of tuition cost is due by April 5, 2023 (adjusted from March 31, due to the large volume of high-quality applications and our commitment to an equitable review and scholarship awards process, with decisions now expected to go out in mid- to late-March).
 This tuition deposit payment will secure registration in the program.